tapasvipandya/Preview-Card-Component/README.md

 # Preview-Card-Component
-This is the solution to the Preview Card Component challenge (FrontEnd Mentor)
+This is the solution to the Preview Card Component challenge.

+#Technology Used

+    1.HTML
+    2.CSS

+#Pin-Point

+    Classes are named as per the BEM convention for better understanding.